Scalr/scalr-action/README.md

 - `scalr_hostname` - The hostname of your Scalr account on scalr.io.
 Example: `example.scalr.io`.

-- `scalr_token` - The API token used to authenticate within the the credentials block of the Terraform CLI config file.
+- `scalr_token` - The API token used to authenticate with the credentials block of the Terraform CLI config file.

 - `scalr_workspace` - The Scalr workspace ID you plan on working in.
-This is required if you want to autodetect Terraform version.
+This is required if you want to auto-detect Terraform version.

 - `terraform_version` - The version of Terraform CLI.
 This must match the version set in your Scalr Workspace.
 It will be autodetected if left empty and workspace is set.

-- `terraform_wrapper` - Whether or not to install a wrapper to wrap following calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code
+- `terraform_wrapper` - Whether or not to install a wrapper to wrap calls of the `terraform` binary and expose its STDOUT, STDERR, and exit code

 - `terraform_output` - true/false.
 Export Terraform output variables as Action output variables.
 The Terraform wrapper needs to be enabled for this to work.
 Example: `steps.<step-name>.outputs.<terraform_output_name>` This is disabled by default.

 ## Outputs

-This action does not set any outputs by default.
-However, the following outputs are available for further steps that call the `terraform` binary if the wrapper has not been set to false.
+The following outputs are available for further steps that call the `terraform` binary if the wrapper has not been set to false.

 - `stdout` - The STDOUT of the call to the `terraform` binary.